Evolutionary graph theory derived from eco-evolutionary dynamics: Application I: Deriving evolutionary graph theory dynamics from a network birth and death process

-In evolutionary graph theory, three families of dynamics are generally considered~\cite{shakarian2012a}; link (L), death-birth (DB), and birth-death (BD) dynamics.
+In EGT, three families of dynamics are generally considered~\cite{shakarian2012a}; link (L), death-birth (DB), and birth-death (BD) dynamics.
 In link dynamics a link in the network is selected, then the offspring of the individual at the start of the link replaces the individual at the end of the link.
 In death-birth (birth-death) an individual is first selected for death (birth) before a neighbouring individual is selected for birth (death).
 Each of these families have two distinct cases \cite{pattni2015a}, where individuals are selected for either birth or for death.
 For link dynamics we will use LB (LD) to indicate selection on birth (death).
 For BD and DB dynamics, we use an upper case letter to indicate the event in which selection happens \cite{hindersin2015}, e.g.~bD indicates selection on death.
-Selection is dependent on the fitness of the individuals.
-In evolutionary game theory, fitness is the average payoff received by an individual.
+Selection is dependent on fitness, which is the relative fecundity of individual in their competitive neighbourhood.
+In evolutionary game theory, fitness is obtained by calculating the average payoff.
 Payoffs depend upon the strategy played in a game specifying the rules of interactions between individuals.
-Here we consider the case where fitness is constant, i.e. it does not depend upon the interactions with other individuals.
-The fitness of individual $i$ will be denoted $F_{U_i}$ and is assumed to be independent of its site.
-The replacement rates for the standard evolutionary graph theory dynamics are given in Table \ref{tab:egtdynamics} and only hold for those states where population density is 1, i.e.~for $\set{I}$ such that $|\set{I}|_x=1 \ \forall x\in \set{X}$.
+We consider constant fitness, i.e.~is independent of individuals' interactions, in order to be able to make comparisons with evolutionary graph theory results based on this case, these include the circulation theorem \cite{lieberman2005a,pattni2015a} and amplification of selection \cite{lieberman2005a,hindersin2015,tkadlec2019}.
+The fitness of $I_i$ depends upon their traits only, which we denoted $F_{U_i}$.
+The replacement rates for the standard EGT dynamics are given in Table \ref{tab:egtdynamics} and only hold for those states where there is 1 individual per site, i.e.~for $\set{S}$ such that $|\set{S}_x|=1 \ \forall x\in \set{X}$.